Have a Heart and Do Your Part: Help Save the Bees

 - Use a 12 X 12 piece of plywood and drill holes.
 Hang on a tree stump or from a post.
 You will want one that is 3/4 to an inch thick for the bees to lay in.

-- The bamboo home made with pieces of bamboo.
+- Make the home with pieces of bamboo.
 Cut all to the same length.
 It's the hollow ones people use for home decor.
 Bundle together and tuck into a Plastic tube or juice bottle.
 Assemble at least two to three, and join them.
 Use the twine, wrap, and make a loop, now hang like you did the others.
 Bees do best in groups, so you will want to have enough to provide for them and some of their friends.

 Before making these homes make sure your town or city allows for bees to be kept in your neighborhood.
 If you are on an acreage or farm, you might consider having bee boxes.
 If this is something for you, then make sure you know how much work is involved, and the full extent of the care bees and their hives need.
 I haven't made these, but they looked like they would be cool.
 I don't want to do anything that could inter fear with my neighbor's beehives.
 Please try these and let me know how it turns out.